 Around the globe, schools seek authorization to become an IB World School.
 HSB is proud to be one of close to 4,000 schools in 147 countries to be an authorized IB school.
 The IB program is an enriched program of study which offers students the opportunity to develop international mindedness and their communication skills through innovative approaches to learning, both inside the classroom and out.
 Many courses are offered in French, and students follow either a Science Focus or a Liberal Arts Focus in the senior grade levels.
 Students graduating from the Howard S. Billings IB Program receive an official IB Certificate, which is recognized globally.
 This program is offered at Howard S. Billings High School.
 An entrance exam is required.

 The Universal Program is an enriched bilingual program with students taking “Français langue d’enseignement” at each grade level along with other compulsory courses taught in French.
-A New Frontiers School Board and school certificate are awarded to those students who successfully complete the program.
+A New Frontiers School Board and CVR certificate are awarded to those students who successfully complete the program.
 The Universal Program is offered at Chateauguay Valley Regional High School.
 An entrance exam is required.

 Directions Alternative Program

-This program is for students who, although capable, and for a myriad of reasons, may not be thriving in a regular classroom setting.
+This program is for students who, although capable, and for any number of reasons, may not be thriving in a regular classroom setting.
 Using alternative methods of instruction and community-based learning, “Directions” is committed to helping students who have lost touch with their educational potential.
 By redirecting their at-risk behaviours and helping them face any obstacles in the way of their learning, this program has a high rate of success.
 Entry into the program includes recommendations from teachers and administrators, and interviews with perspective students and their families.
 This program is offered at Howard S. Billings High School.

 Work-Oriented Training Pathway